jeremy-w-hood/jwhood/README.md

 # jwhood
-Jeremy Hood coding/developer repository for learning python
+Jeremy Hood developer repository for learning and demonstration purposes